helpingstar/cs285-script/script/CS_285_Lecture_7_Part_4.md

 57. Now, the proof that B is a contraction is not actually all that complicated.
 58. I just don't want to go through it on this slide, but you can look it up as a standard kind of textbook result.
 59. But just to very briefly explain why showing that it's a contraction implies that value iteration converges, if you choose V star as your V bar, you know that V star is a fixed point of B.
-60. So if you substitute in V star for V bar, then you get the equation BV minus V star norm is less than or equal to gamma times V minus V star.
+60. So if you substitute in V star for V bar, then you get the equation BV minus V star norm is less than or equal to γ times V minus V star.
 61. Which means that each time you apply B to V, you get closer to V star.
 62. So each time you change your value function by applying the non-linear operator B, you get closer to your optimum V star.
 63. It's important to note here that the norm under which the operator B is a contraction is the infinity norm.